mouse-org/tools-mouse/markdownPages/ipad.md

 7. Click "Edit" in the bottom right corner of the Bookmarks panel.
 ![](/images/edit-bookmarks.jpeg)
 8. Click on the "X-Ray Goggles" bookmark you created.
 9. Paste the code into the "Address" of the bookmark.
-Then click the "Done" key on your keyboard.
+Then click the "Done" key on your keyboard.ang
 ![](/images/paste-code.jpeg)
 10. Click "Done" at the bottom of the bookmarks panel.
 ![](/images/done-editing.jpeg)